 While glamorized in many old movies and even in popular TV shows that tell stories from the 60’s or 70’s – like everyone’s favorite Mad Men –smoking has become socially unaccepted in the last decades and Bit Tobacco companies are prohibited from paid product placement in Hollywood films.
-However, electronic cigarette companies are not and it looks like they are seizing opportunities to buy their way onto the big screen.
+However, electronic cigarette companies are not and it looks like they are seizing opportunities to buy "vaping" onto the big screen.

 A recent movie adaption of William Shakespeare’s ‘Cymbeline’ will feature the main star, played by the spectacular Milla Jovovichm puffing on a SmokeStik brand e-cigarette.
 The Canadian manufacturing company bought its place on the movie, the same way candy, soda and restaurants have been doing for years.
 As electronic cigarettes are considered a far safer alternative to their combustible analogs, brands can promote their products with an almost clear conscience.
 ‘I don’t see a problem with glamorizing something that saves lives,’ Bill Marangos, SmokeStik’s chief executive told the Wall Street Journal.